dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships/one-to-many.md

 > A required relationship ensures that every dependent entity must be associated with some principal entity.
 However, a principal entity can _always_ exist without any dependent entities.
 That is, a required relationship does _not_ indicate that there will always be at least one dependent entity.
 There is no way in the EF model, and also no standard way in a relational database, to ensure that a principal is associated with a certain number of dependents.
 If this is needed, then it must be implemented in application (business) logic.
 See [_Required navigations_](xref:core/modeling/relationships/navigations#required-navigations) for more information.

 > [!TIP]
-> A relationship with two navigations--one from dependent to principal and an inverse from principal to dependents--is known as a bidirectional relationship.
+> A relationship with two navigations, one from dependent to principal, and an inverse from principal to dependents, is known as a bidirectional relationship.

 This relationship is [discovered by convention](xref:core/modeling/relationships/conventions).
 That is: